swiftlang/swift-docc/Sources/SwiftDocC/SwiftDocC.docc/SwiftDocC/DocumentationContextGroup.md

 The documentation context generally manages the in-memory documentation including:

- - Analyzing bundle file contents and converting to semantic models.
+ - Analyzing catalog file contents and converting to semantic models.
  - Managing a graph of documentation nodes (a single node representing one documentation topic).
  - Processing assets like media files or download archives.
  - Resolving links to external documentation via ``ExternalReferenceResolver`` and resolving external symbols via ``ExternalSymbolResolver``.